 Here is a great video I recommend that you watch:

-Affirmations for a More Positive Outlook
+Affirmations for a More Positive Attitude Towards Yourself

 If you have a positive attitude then you begin to expect that things will turn out well and you are likely to encourage success in your life.
 Another benefit of being positive is the fact that you will attract people who think in the same way and those people are more likely to be helpful and supportive.

-Having a positive attitude will enable you to reduce the amount of negative self talk in your head.
+Having a positive attitude will enable you to reduce the amount of negative self-talk in your head.
 You will also find the strength to keep going when things get tough.
 Motivation will improve now that you think of the positives rather than dwelling on what might go wrong.
 You will be much less likely to give up and we all know how close we can come to failure before we succeed.
 It is exactly at these dark moments that self esteem affirmations can be of the most help to you!

 How Often Should you Repeat these Self Esteem Affirmations?